The CyberWire will be up and running through the current COVID-19 pandemic. Stay healthy and stay in touch.

 And BleepingComputer reports that high-minded criminals say they won't use ransomware against hospitals during the present pandemic.
 Sez the gangs, but the Register and the Telegraph seem reluctantly moved to skepticism.

-Today's issue includes events affecting Canada, China, European Union, Iran, Italy, Democratic Peoples Republic of Korea, Latvia, Moon, Russia, United Kingdom, United States
+Today's issue includes events affecting Canada, China, European Union, Iran, Italy, Democratic Peoples Republic of Korea, Latvia, Moon, Russia, United Kingdom, and United States.

 Bring your own context.